uptrace/uptrace/README.md

 you can't use the code to create a cloud service or, in other words, resell the product to others.

 BSL is adopted by MariaDB, Sentry, CockroachDB, Couchbase and many others.
-In most cases, it is a more permissive license than, for example, AGPL, because it allows you to make private changes to the code.
+In most cases, it is a more permissive license than, for example, AGPL or double licensing (MIT + ee), because it allows you to make private changes to the code.

 In three years, the code also becomes available under Apache 2.0 license.
 You can learn more about BSL [here](https://mariadb.com/bsl-faq-adopting/).